 Dog Bite Laws

-Dog owner will be held strictly liable for damages to victim when victim is on public property or lawfully on private property.
+Dog owner will be held strictly liable for a bite which results in damages to the victim when the victim is on public property or lawfully on private property.
 N.J.
 Stat.
 Ann. § 4:19-16.

 Economic Loss Doctrine